AnonCatalyst/WebDiver/README.md

 3. **On-screen Instructions**:
    - Enter the target URL (`Enter target URL:`) when prompted.
 This specifies the starting point for the website crawling process.
-   - The script will initiate crawling from the specified URL, extracting information and displaying progress using the progress bar.
+   - WebDiver initiates crawling from the specified URL, extracting comprehensive information and displaying progress using the progress bar.

-### Notes
+## Notes

-- Customize the script as per specific requirements or enhancements needed for your web crawling and analysis tasks.
+- Customize the script to meet specific requirements or enhancements needed for your OSINT investigations or web analysis tasks.
 - Ensure internet connectivity during script execution to fetch web pages and extract information effectively.

-WebDiver enhances the ability to gather, analyze, and interpret web-based data, making it a valuable tool for researchers, investigators, cybersecurity professionals, and businesses interested in understanding online activities and trends.
+WebDiver enhances the ability to gather, analyze, and interpret web-based data, making it an invaluable tool for researchers, investigators, cybersecurity professionals, and businesses interested in understanding online activities and trends.